-ANNUAL DRINKING WATER QUALITY REPORT FOR 2016 TOWN OF CENTREVILLE PWSID # 0170001 JUNE 2017
+ANNUAL DRINKING WATER QUALITY REPORT FOR 2017 TOWN OF CENTREVILLE PWSID # 0170001 JUNE 2018

-We are pleased to present to you this year's Annual Water Quality Report.
+We are pleased to present to you this year's Annual Water Quality Report for the period of January 1 to December 31, 2017.
 This report is designed to inform you about the water quality and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+Our constant goal is to provide you with a safe and dependable supply of drinking water and to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-The Town's water source is located in the Aquia formation from two wells within the town limits.
+The source drinking water for the Town of Centreville's is Ground Water located in the Aquia formation from two wells within the town limits.